zhazheyu/CarNd-Project4/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The treshold on combination of colomap image, need to fine-tuning based on different images.
+For example, for project_video, it has better environment -- relatively unique environment, no shadow, and discruptive road surface.
+So it has more tolorence about these parameters selection.
+Through this project, it is found that different threshold parameters fits for different environments.

+Back to chanllenge_video, it can be found that there is a couple of seconds that fit line does not fit totally at far end of road.
+It is caused that binary image generation also consider the left side corner line.
+Thus we may need to improve the image precess method to avoid this line.

+The implementation here also based on assumption that there is no line between left/right lane, for example, for left-turn/straight lane, it may have two left/right lanes.
+Then the implementation will fail.
+Moreover, like in challenge_video, if discruptive line on road surface has similar color, then the implementation will also fail.
+Since the distance b/w left and right line is fixed, we can use it to select interest windows.
+For example, if we found that there is one peak in right side of binary image, but two in left side, then we can select one based on distance.